kaievns/the-log/posts/lead/drafts/performance-vs-behaviour.md

 <!-- ![NASDAQ price chart](./images/price-chart.png) -->

 Do you see the ups and downs, right?
 So...
-Just buy low and sell high, or buy the dip.
-Leverage yourself to the tits and you'll get rich in no time.
+Just buy low and sell high, or buy the dip as they say.
+Leverage yourself to the gills and you'll get rich in no time.
 Money grow on trees, easy peasy lemon squeezy, right?
 Well yes, except roughly 95% of rather smart people who try that fail.
 Price charts look obvious in retrospect, but they are surprisingly hard to predict ahead of time.

 The EU actually has a law that requires brokers to disclose their account liquidation numbers.
 And on average, of people who try trading financial markets